typelevel/fs2/site/io.md

 ## TLS

 The `fs2.io.net.tls` package provides support for TLS over TCP and DTLS over UDP, built on top of `javax.net.ssl` on JVM, [s2n-tls] on Scala Native, and the [`node:tls` module] on Node.js.
 TLS over TCP is provided by the `TLSSocket` trait, which is instantiated by `Network.tlsContext`.
 A `TLSContext` provides cryptographic material used in TLS session establishment -- e.g., the set of certificates that are trusted (sometimes referred to as a trust store) and optionally, the set of certificates identifying this application (sometimes referred to as a key store).
 The `TLSContext.Builder` trait provides many ways to construct a `TLSContext` -- for example:
-- `system(blocker)` - delegates to `javax.net.ssl.SSLContext.getDefault`, which uses the JDK default set of trusted certificates
+- `system` - uses the platform-specific default trust store
+  - delegates to `javax.net.ssl.SSLContext.getDefault` on JVM
-- `fromKeyStoreFile(pathToFile, storePassword, keyPassword, blocker)` - loads a Java Key Store file
+- `fromKeyStoreFile(pathToFile, storePassword, keyPassword)` - loads a Java Key Store file (JVM-only)
-- `insecure(blocker)` - trusts all certificates - note: this is dangerously insecure - only use for quick tests
+- `insecure` - trusts all certificates - note: this is dangerously insecure - only use for quick tests

 A `TLSContext` is typically created at application startup, via `Network[F].tlsContext`, and used for all sockets for the lifetime of the application.
 Once a `TLSContext` has been created, the `client` and `server` methods are used to create `TLSSocket` instances (and `dtlsClient` / `dtlsServer` methods for `DTLSSocket`).
 In each case, a regular socket must be provided, which the `TLSSocket` will use for performing the TLS handshake as well as transmitting and receiving encrypted data. `TLSSocket` extends `fs2.io.net.Socket`, making the addition of TLS support a drop in replacement for a program using `fs2-io`.